-If most of the food is covered in crystals and has lots of discoloration, then you may have to throw it out as it will have the freezer-burned taste even after it is cooked.
+If most of the food is covered in crystals and has lots of discoloration, you may have to throw it out, as it will have a freezer-burned taste even after it is cooked.

 How To Prevent Freezer Burn on Meat

-You can also individually wrap items in aluminum foil, butcher or freezer paper or even plastic wrap to give it an extra barrier of protection from the air that causes freezer burn.
+You can also individually wrap items in aluminum foil, butcher or freezer paper, or even plastic wrap to give them an extra barrier of protection from the air that causes freezer burn.

-Tip: Always remember to label and date your food, so you know what it is and when to use it by!
+Tip: Always remember to label and date your food, so you know what it is and when to use it!